wenkeming/cmmx/README.md

 # CleanMyMac X

-Unlock all CleanMyMac X's features for free!
+Unlock (almost) all CleanMyMac X's features for free!

-Updated to version 4.12.2 (App Store) - Intel Chip
+Updated to version 4.12.4 (App Store) - Intel Chip

 Apple Silicon is not supported.